 In the dinner scene when Vivian flings the snail across the room, the waiter says, "It happens all the time."
 Garry Marshall cast the same actor in The Princess Diaries (2001) years later and gave him the same line.

-During the lovemaking scene, Julia Roberts got so nervous a visible vein popped out of her forehead.
+During the sex scene, Julia Roberts got so nervous a visible vein popped out of her forehead.
 Director Garry Marshall got into bed with Julia and Richard Gere.
 Marshall and Gere massaged her forehead until the vein disappeared.
 Julia also broke into hives and was given calamine lotion until they were finally able to shoot the scene.

 In the original plans, Vivian was supposed to be addicted to cocaine and part of the deal was she couldn't do drugs during the week.
-And at the end of the movie, Vivian was supposed to find Kit had overdosed on drugs while she was with Edward.
+And at the end of the movie, Vivian was supposed to find Kit had overdosed on drugs while Vivian was with Edward.

 The movie was originally titled '3000' (after the amount of money Vivian & Edward finally agree upon for her week of service), but later changed to Pretty Woman, after the Roy Orbison track used in the soundtrack.